dilnoza471/final_web_project/backend/backend-ReadMe.md

 ## ✅ Additional Notes
 - Use `application.properties` to configure DB and port.
-- All data-fetching relations are set to `FetchType.LAZY` by default.
+- All data-fetching relations are set to `FetchType.Eager` since database is relatively small.
 - DTOs are used for cleaner API data transfer.

 ---

-Let me know if you want a Postman collection or Swagger documentation next!